microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The contrast agent µAngiofil has been prepared according to the manufacturer's recommendations (Fumedica AG, Switzerland).
 The perfusion of the mice was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
-Briefly, heparinized animals were deeply anaesthetized, the thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
+Briefly, heparinized animals were deeply anesthetized, the thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).
 Afterwards, the blood was flushed out with warm PBS solution until the body part of interest turned completely pale.
 Three to four cuts of the liver edge allowed effusion of the blood and buffer solution.